Scientists at India’s government labs struggle to adjust to changing priorities

 Overall, CSIR now “earns about 25% of its budget from external sources and is strengthening its patent portfolio,” Girish Sahni, CSIR director general, says.
 On average, CSIR files about 300 Indian and 250 foreign patents per year, and it owns 90% of U.S. patents awarded to any publicly funded Indian R&D organization, Sahni says.
 CSIR currently licenses about 14% of its patents and has identified about 200 technologies for commercialization in diverse areas, he adds.

 The push to bring in funds through commercialization has critics.
-“CSIR is bending backwards to sell its technologies even without proper testing,” says Soumitro Banerjee, general secretary of the nonprofit Breakthrough Science Society.
-As an example, Banerjee points to concerns about lack of clinical evidence for a CSIR-developed diabetes treatment known as BGR-34, which is derived from plant extracts known in traditional ayurvedic medicine.
-“The problem is the push towards self-funding and showcasing indigenous products rather than doing good science,” Banerjee says.
+“CSIR is bending backward to sell its technologies even without proper testing,” says Soumitro Banerjee, general secretary of the nonprofit Breakthrough Science Society.
+As an example, Banerjee points to concerns about a lack of clinical evidence for a CSIR-developed diabetes treatment known as BGR-34, which is derived from plant extracts used in traditional Ayurvedic medicine.
+“The problem is the push toward self-funding and showcasing indigenous products rather than doing good science,” Banerjee says.

 Nevertheless, CSIR has been ordered to bring in half of its budget from external sources by 2020.
 “We are confident that we will achieve a major chunk of our sustainability cost in just a few years,” Sahni says.